Syllabus for Master's Thesis in Peace and Conflict Studies

 Completion of a Master Thesis

-Acting as discussant for a thesis at the Final seminar
+Acting as discussant for a mid-term paper as well as for a thesis at the Final seminar

 Two examination opportunities are offered every time the course is given.
 The grade can be impacted if the thesis is submitted after the assigned deadline without prior approval from the course convenor.

 Grades: Pass with Distinction (VG), Pass (G), Fail (U).